Teri McKeever: Coaching career

-Allegations of bullying and release from CAL
+Allegations of bullying and release from Cal

-On May 24, 2022, it was reported that Coach McKeever was accused of the alleged bullying and emotional/verbal abuse of Cal swimmers dating back to 2014.
+On May 24, 2022, it was reported that McKeever was accused of the alleged bullying and emotional/verbal abuse of Cal swimmers dating back to 2014.
 According to media, "At least 26 people have alleged that Cal women's swimming head coach Teri McKeever has created a toxic culture rampant with severe verbal and emotional abuse that has led to significant mental and physical health ramifications for team members."
 The same day, the University of California, Berkeley released a statement confirming the allegations but their privacy policy prevented the University from commenting on the case.
 In January 2023, the University of California released McKeever after an eight month investigation by an independent law firm that revealed policy violations relating to discrimination by race, national origin, and disability, as well as instances of verbal abuse of student athletes.
-In a statement, McKeever denied and refuted the claims of discrimination and abuse made in the report and believed she was a victim of gender bias.
+In a statement, McKeever denied the claims of discrimination and abuse made in the report and believed she was a victim of gender bias.